Ohio Boating Accidents Primary Cause of Drowning Deaths and Waterway Injury

 - Responsible boaters always refuse to allow an intoxicated person to take the helm

 • Operator inexperience

 • Excessive Speed

 • Overloading of Passengers or Gear

 • Improper anchoring

-If you or a loved one has suffered an injury or death as a result of a boating or drowning accident, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm (800) 513-2403.
+If you or a loved one has suffered an injury or death as a result of a boating or Ohio drowning accident, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer these critical questions.